 The Science Communication Institute (SCI, formerly the National Science Communication Institute) is a 501c3 nonprofit public charity.
 Our mission is to help improve science collaboration, discovery, education and public policy by reforming the communication culture inside science.

 SCI is working to help science achieve its full potential by improving science communication tools, policies and practices.
 This is easier said than done.
-The culture of communication in science is deeply engrained and the product of hundreds of years of evolution.
+The culture of communication in science is deeply ingrained and the product of hundreds of years of evolution.
 SCI uses a project-based approach to affect change, developing and managing a variety of science communication projects.